 EHEIM Classic Details:

-The EHEIM classic canister filter is tried and tested and operates a at high level of efficiency perfect for large systems.
+The EHEIM classic canister filter is tried and tested and operates at a high level of efficiency perfect for large systems.

 The compact size allows for easy storage keeping it out of sight and out of mind.

-With a proven record of more than 30 years you know you are getting a filter that will provide you with a lifetime of dependability.
+With a proven record of more than 30 years, you know you are getting a filter that will provide you with a lifetime of dependability.

-Canister Filter Review: Penn Plax Cascade Canister Filter
+3. Penn Plax Cascade Canister Filter

 - High quality, durable, tip-proof base.